EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-blog-interview-process.md

 ## Phase 1: Confirm Expectations

-*Goal: Confirm expectations of the candidate and the employer regarding the work, growth, and compensation.*
+*Phase Goal: Confirm expectations of the candidate and employer regarding the work, growth, and compensation.*

-Schedule a 30-minute call to with the candidate to discuss the work environment, growth of the candidate, growth of the business, and compensation expectations.
+Schedule a 30-minute call to with the candidate to discuss the work environment, growth of the candidate, direction of the business, and compensation expectations.

-Example:
+Example Meeting Agenda:

 > Topics:
 > - work: collaborating in a remote environment
 > - growth: what you are looking for in your next role
-> - growth: where FlashRecruit comes from and where it's going
+> - direction: where FlashRecruit comes from and where it's going
 > - compensation: expectations, not history
+> - dealbreakers: absolute requirements
 >
 > I'm also happy to discuss any other questions you have about the role!
 >
 > Interview Process: {{link to full description of process}}
 >
 > Job Description: {{link to the job description}}

 **Work:** Discuss the current working environment including culture, physical/remote space, collaboration, and project management.
 Discuss the candidates preferences in those areas.

-**Growth:** Discuss where the candidate and company are currently and where they'd both like to grow in the future.
+**Growth:** Discuss where the candidate believes they are in their career and skillsets.
+Discuss where they'd like to go in the future.

+**Direction:** Discuss where the company is heading from both a product and business perspective.

-**Compensation:** Discuss the compensation expectations of the candidate, not compensation history, and the compensation range of the position.
+**Compensation:** Discuss the compensation expectations of the candidate and the compensation range of the position.
 Include stock, bonus, and benefits.
+Make it clear that you do not discuss compensation history.

+**Dealbreakers:** Discuss any absolute requirements that either you have for the candidate or they have for employment.
+These must be clearly discussed in this phase.

 Near the end of the call, remind the candidate of the next steps.
 Ask them if they have any final questions.

+Make note of any follow up tasks you may want to do.
+These can be anything that will help you decide on whether or not to advance the candidate to the next phase, such as:

+- reference calls
+- reviewing new information
+- following up with HR about insurance details
+- another candidate call to continue a previous agenda item

-It's critical at this stage to discuss any dealbreakers.
-At the end of this call, you should be fairly certain that a candidate should or should not progress to the next phase.
+After completing your follow ups, you should be certain that a candidate should or should not progress to the next phase.
+If you are not, you either have more follow ups to do or should just pass on the candidate.

 ## Phase 2: Strength Finding Interview

-*Goal: Assess the candidate at their best in a well-structured, fair way.*
+*Phase Goal: Assess the candidate at their best in a well-structured, fair way.*

 ### Collaborate on the Format

 This phase starts with a request for information from the candidate.
-Essentially, the request boils down to "what are your strengths that overlap with our needs?"
+The request boils down to "what are your strengths that overlap with our needs?"

-Below is an example email:
+Example email:

 > **Hello [name]!**
 >
 > Welcome to Phase 2 of our interview process!
 >
 >     Phase 1: [Audio Call] Match Expectations
 >     **Phase 2: [Video Interview] Strength Finding Interview**
 >     Phase 3: [Variable] Follow Ups
 >     Phase 4: [Video Call] Meet the Founders
 >
 > The goal here is to really highlight your strengths.
-Take some time think about what your > strengths are, what our problem domain looks like, and how those overlap.
+Take some time think about what your strengths are, what our problem domain looks like, and how those overlap.
 >
 > Our stack is:
 >
-> *   Node.js (API)
+> - Node.js (API)
-> *   React (Web Client)
+> - React (Web Client)
-> *   React Native (Mobile Apps)
+> - React Native (Mobile Apps)
-> *   AWS (Infrastructure)
+> - AWS (Infrastructure)
 >
 > Our problem space is the recruiting software landscape.
-We're currently focused on > improving our job board, which could certainly use some help, and streamlining customer > onboarding.
+We're currently focused on improving our job board and streamlining customer onboarding.
 >
 > That means:
 >
-> *   integrating with third party APIs
+> - integrating with third party APIs
-> *   building and running recurring processing tasks
+> - building and running recurring processing tasks
-> *   consuming XML feeds
+> - consuming XML feeds
-> *   iterating a relational-database-backed API
+> - iterating a relational-database-backed API
-> *   iterating a web client for a job board
+> - iterating a web client for a job board
-> *   iterating a web chat widget
+> - iterating a web chat widget
-> *   iterating a chrome extension for chat
-> *   iterating a mobile chat app for recruiter chat
-> *   redesigning what a job board means
+> - rethinking the job board
 >
-> Please send me your thoughts on what your strengths are and what would best highlight them. > This doesn't have to be lengthy.
+> Please send me your thoughts on what your strengths are and what would best highlight them.
+This doesn't have to be lengthy.
 We'll work together to get a set list in place.
-Then we'll > tailor the interview to that list.
+Then we'll tailor the interview to that list.
 >
 > Example Strengths:
 >
-> *   Data Modeling a user and authentication system with a focus on security
+> - Data Modeling a user and authentication system with a focus on security
-> *   Finding and fixing poor DB performance
+> - Finding and fixing poor DB performance
-> *   Turning a bug report into an actionable bug fix
+> - Turning a bug report into an actionable bug fix
-> *   TDDing a feature end to end
+> - TDDing a feature end to end
-> *   Refactoring a too-large model
+> - Refactoring a too-large model
-> *   Breaking down large tasks into smaller ones
+> - Breaking down large tasks into smaller ones
-> *   Optimizing a UX flow
+> - Optimizing a UX flow
-> *   Designing new views
+> - Designing new views
 >
 > Then, we'll schedule the actual interview.
-We like to book 4 hours for that, but if that > large of a block of time doesn't work, we can split it up.
+We like to book 4 hours for that, but if that large of a block of time doesn't work, we can split it up.
 >
-> If coding in an interview setting won't show you at your best, we can talk provide a > homework problem for you to tackle or you can provide a suitable work sample.
-In those > alternative cases, the interview would involve talking through the choices you made on that > problem.
+> If coding in an interview setting won't show you at your best, we can provide a homework problem for you to tackle or you can provide a suitable work sample.
+In those alternative cases, the scheduled interview would involve talking through the choices you made on that problem.
 >
 > If you have any questions or concerns about any of this, please let me know.
 >
 > Thanks!
 >
 > ~Sean Massa

 The candidate will respond with their strengths.
 If they shared some relevant strengths, select a couple to build into the interview.
-If not, follow up with them asking for other strengths.
+If not, either (1) select less relevant strengths as a way to assess their ability to master something or (2) follow up with them to see if there are other strengths you could focus on.

 Example Candidate Response:

-> My Strengths
+> My Strengths:
+>
 > - Data Modelling
 > - API Design
 > - System Architecture
 > - Breaking Large Tasks into Smaller Tasks
 >
 > I don't typically do well programming in an interview setting.
 Can we do the homework problem you mentioned instead?
+I'm most comfortable with React and Node.js.

 For an example job, suppose that API Design and Task Management are key skills.

 You should have a standard set of skills you want to evaluate, like a form of technical execution and a form of communication.

 You may end up with something like the following.